kristapsdz/lowdown/index.md

 [OpenBSD](https://www.openbsd.org) with just
 [mandoc(1)](https://man.openbsd.org/mandoc).

-It can also be used to show the difference between two Markdown documents with *lowdown-diff*, documented as the [lowdown diffing engine](https://kristaps.bsd.lv/lowdown/diff.html).
+It has grown to admit many more extensions and outputs, and can even be used to show the difference between two Markdown documents with *lowdown-diff*, documented as the [lowdown diffing engine](https://kristaps.bsd.lv/lowdown/diff.html).
 This uses a tree-based difference algorithm to show semantically-valid Markdown differences.